Doze-D/Martian-Gothic-Unification---TEX-file-converter/README.md

 different blood/damage stages of a face texture, or animation frames.
 All frames within one file share the same `pixel_format`.

-This covers every file checked so far in *Martian Gothic: Xplosive* (character textures, UI panels, etc.) — the game appears to only use these two pixel formats.
+This covers every file checked so far in *Martian Gothic: Unification* (character textures, UI panels, etc.) — the game appears to only use these two pixel formats.
 If you ever come across a `.tex` file that decodes with garbled colors, it likely uses a different `pixel_format`